Iroknight/MineJobs/README.md

 # MineJobs
-A Minecraft mod that allows players to pick a job and receive a starting equipm,ent package.
+A Minecraft mod that allows players to pick a job and receive a starting equipment package.